'It’s Britney, bitch!': Love and evil in the days of COVID-19

 As the revolutionary author and physician Ernesto "Che" Guevara once said, "The life of a single human being is worth a million times more than all the property of the richest man on earth."
 Americans are not willing to die to save the profits of the 1%, but they are eager to fight for those they love.
 If Trump does attempt to reopen the U.S. economy, working-class Americans should follow the lead of online calls to withhold their labour.
 To turn the famous Britney Spears single "Work Bitch" on its head, you better strike, bitch!

-Amanda Harvey-Sánchez is a Toronto-based organizer, researcher, and educator.
-She is an incoming Ph.D. student in Political Anthropology at the University of Toronto.
+Amanda Harvey-Sánchez is a Toronto-based organizer, researcher and educator.
+She is an incoming PhD student in political anthropology at the University of Toronto.
 This article originally appeared on Medium.

 Thank you for reading this story…